fyquah/fyp-worker-dispatcher/analysis/README.md

          --prefix lasso --output-dir out-v0-reproduce-relabel/
 ```

-You can ignore the latex output printed to stdout, they were used for
-writing of this thesis.
+The output printed to stdout is the latex table of the results.
+You can paste
+the results in (pipe the results into `| xclip -sel clip` and paste it in
+some latex rendering tool).

 The selected hyperparameters are written to
 `out-v0-reproduce-relabel/*-best-hyperparams.sexp` and
 `out-v0-reproduce-relabel/*-general-hyperparams.txt` respectively.
 They
 are used for deriving labels used in the inlining policy.